xamarin/xamarin-macios/docs/managed-static-registrar.md

 The trimmer will then trim away any UnmanagedCallersOnly trampoline that's no longer needed because the target method has been trimmed away.

-On the other hand, the lookup tables for the type mapping is done after trimming, because we only want to add types that aren't trimmed away to the lookup tables (otherwise we'd end up causing all those types to be kept).
+On the other hand, the lookup tables for the type mapping are generated after trimming, because we only want to add types that aren't trimmed away to the lookup tables (otherwise we'd end up causing all those types to be kept).